Boezienko/CodingPractice/README.md

   - **FindDuplicate**: This project addresses the problem of identifying duplicate integers in an array where each integer appears either once or twice.
 The algorithm runs efficiently in O(n) time.
   - **StringReversalRecursive**: A project that reverses a string using recursion, showcasing recursive problem-solving techniques in C++.
   - **TwoSum**: Implements a solution to the classic Two Sum problem, where the goal is to find two numbers in an array that add up to a specific target.
 The project demonstrates efficient array traversal and pairing techniques in C++.
   - **WorkoutPrinter**: A C++ program that generates and prints a workout calendar.
-It allows users to create customizable workout schedules organized by day, weeek, and month.
+It allows users to create customizable workout schedules based on a workout split that I created.
 The project demonstrates my understanding of object-oritneted programming, formatting, and date manipulation in C++.

 - **Java**: